jordanbtucker/totk-no-loot-boxes/README.md

 ## What

-No Loot Boxes ensures that amiibo chests will always contain a rare item if you would normally be eligible for one.
-For example, if you use the Skyward Sword Zelda amiibo, then the amiibo chest is guaranteed to contain the Goddess Fabric.
+No Loot Boxes ensures that amiibo chests will contain a rare item if you would normally be eligible for one.
+For example, if you use the Skyward Sword Zelda amiibo, then the amiibo chest is guaranteed\* to contain the Goddess Fabric.

 ## Why